 The Board has adopted a Securities Trading Policy which regulates dealings in the Company's shares.
-The policy, which was updated during FY23, aims to ensure that IPL's directors, employees, advisors, auditors and consultants are aware of the legal restrictions on trading in securities while a person is in possession of inside information.
+The policy aims to ensure that IPL's directors, employees, advisors, auditors and consultants are aware of the legal restrictions on trading in securities while a person is in possession of inside information.